IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2018-12-08-gesture-controlled-robot.md

 use_math: true
 comments: false
 ---
-&quot;JARVIS, Suit me Up!&quot;, &quot;Clang!
+> "JARVIS, Suit me Up!", Clang!
 Spoof!
+Phew!,
-Phew!&quot;, Tony Stark becomes IRON MAN!
+> Tony Stark becomes IRON MAN!

 Have You Ever Wondered, what if, just like that, with one cool move you too could control and move objects around you; OR Maybe develop a gesture-controlled game like in the movie Ra.
 One?
 Well, here I have tried to design and build a mini version of it; a Robot controlled by hand gestures.